ugur-sa/portfolio/src/content/projects/fsa.md

 # Lessons Learned

-Throughout this project, I learned how to create datasets, train a BERT mode, and deploy a real-time analysis system.
+Throughout this project, I learned how to create datasets, train a BERT model, and deploy a real-time analysis system.
 I also had the opportunity to work with AWS Lambda and API Gateway, which was a great learning experience.

 # Futher Information